-The AbiBird solution was developed in September 2017, utilising the sensor technology developed by ATF Services over the prior 4 years.
+The AbiBird solution was developed in September 2017, utilising the sensor technology developed by ATF Services over the previous four years.
 AbiBird was launched in November 2017, offering a pilot solution to 500 families in Perth, WA and Moreton Bay, QLD.
 Having gathered user feedback from its pilot campaign, AbiBird went live with its commercial product offering in June 2018.

 AbiBird’s vision is to support independence for older Australians and to connect them with their families and loved ones, whether in Australia or overseas.
 Having launched its AbiBird unobtrusive activity sensor and AbiBird app, AbiBird will continue to develop and provide products that are easy to implement and give users peace of mind that their loved ones are okay.